A successful network marketing business is predicated upon building a solid team of “A-players” who will produce and duplicate.

 You see, most network marketers are so desperate for a quick buck they’ll recruit just about anyone who can fog a mirror.

 And hey, it's easy to let excitement cloud your better judgement.

-But, spoiler alert: you can easily waste days, months, and even years trying to motivate the halfhearted slowpokes and lazybones who’ll do nothing but waste your time and energy.
+You can easily waste days, months, and even years trying to motivate the halfhearted slowpokes ‘n' lazybones who’ll do nothing but waste your time and energy.

 In contrast, recruiting a top flight prospect who actually makes sales, builds your network marketing business, and doesn't require constant hand-holding, is like investing in a blue-chip stock—

 They are prized assets that will only increase in value over time.

 And ensure you're only focusing your attention on the cream of the crop?

 Well, it all comes down to understanding the psychology of prospecting and knowing the right questions to ask your prospects.